 There is no immediate threat to your MacBook if you are at this point.
 You have turned off ALL the circuits on your dedicated logic board.
 Time to seek a professional MacBook water damage repair service now.

-The second method can be used for all type of MacBook screens.
+The second method we discuss below can be used for all type of MacBook screens.
 It will guaranty the water not getting into inside the screen.

 Open MacBook lid at an angle of 90 degrees.
 Place it on the edge of a benchtop with the MacBook screen facing down to the bench and keyboard section hanging over the edge as shown in the photo below.
 Since the screen lays flat on the table, the water will not move into inside the screen and will be dried up quicker.
 Protect the screen by putting a kitchen paper towel under the MacBook screen panel and prevent the MacBook from falling over the benchtop.